alimansfield2016/ATM65C02_EMU/README.md

 Functionally the LCD is almost 100% complete, but is otherwise completely useable.

+By default, the LCD is connected to the VIA on PORTB, with the upper 3 bits of PORTA as the control lines, RS, RWB, EN.
-The LCD is addressable in the region $6000 - $67FF.
-The register select is connected to A0, and \[A1:A2\] are the enable lines when used in 40x4 (default)
+Alternatively in the advanced configuration, the LCD is addressable in the region $6000 - $67FF.
+The register select is connected to A0, and \[A1:A2\] are the enable lines when used in 40x4 (default for advanced)

 ## 65C22 VIA

 So far, I have also implemented the 65C22 VIA to the system.
 It has both PORTs, which can be input or output, full interrupt support on CA and CB.
 The two timers are also fully functional.
 The only thing that is not 100% complete is the shift register at the moment.

-The 65C22 is addressable in the region $7000 - $77FF
+With the standard configuration, the 65C22 is addressable in the region $6000 - $7FFF.
+The address mapping range of the VIA can be changed using the configuration file.
+A second VIA can be added to the system by defining `VIA2` in the `config.h` file.

 ## PS/2 Keyboard